 Yes.
 Many students will be in the middle of a research project in February.
 We encourage these students to present at the event and share with others their research questions, what work has already been accomplished, and what work is yet to be done.

-The Kansas Undergraduate Research Day is an opportunity for a select group of undergraduate students to share their research with decision makers in the Kansas Capitol.
-You will also have the opportunity to visit with your peers from other Kansas universities.
+The Kansas Undergraduate Research Day at the Capitol is an opportunity for a select group of undergraduate students to share their research with state of Kansas decision makers.
+You will also have the opportunity to view and comment on presentations by your peers from other Kansas universities.